-- n There were no changes in benefit terms from the amounts reported for fiscal year 2014. - n There were no changes in benefit terms from the amounts reported for fiscal year 2015. - n There were no changes in benefit terms from the amounts reported for fiscal year 2016. - n There were no changes in benefit terms from the amounts reported for fiscal year 2017. - Gost of Living Adjustment (COLA) based on the changes in the Consumer Price Index (CPI-W), with a cap of 2.5% and a floor of 0%. - a For fiscal year 2019, with the authority granted the Board under Senate Bill 8, the Board has enacted a three year COLA delay for future benefit recipients commencing benefits on or after April 1, 2018. - a There were no changes in benefit terms from the amounts previously reported for fiscal year 2020. - There were no changes in benefit terms from the amounts previously reported for fiscal year 2021. - o For fiscal year 2022, SERS changed from a Cost of Living Adjustment (COLA) of 2.5% to 2.0%. - a There were no changes in benefit terms from the amounts reported for fiscal year 2023.
+- There were no changes in benefit terms from the amounts reported for fiscal year 2015. - There were no changes in benefit terms from the amounts reported for fiscal year 2016. - There were no changes in benefit terms from the amounts reported for fiscal year 2017. - For fiscal year 2018, SERS changed from a fixed 3% annual increase to a Cost of Living Adjustment (COLA) based on the changes in the Consumer Price Index (CPI-W), with a cap of 2.5% and a floor of 0%. - For fiscal year 2019, with the authority granted the Board under Senate Bill 8, the Board has enacted a three year COLA delay for future benefit recipients commencing benefits on or after April 1, 2018. - There were no changes in benefit terms from the amounts previously reported for fiscal year 2020. - There were no changes in benefit terms from the amounts previously reported for fiscal year 2021. - For fiscal year 2022, SERS changed from a Cost of Living Adjustment (COLA) of 2.5% to 2.0%. - There were no changes in benefit terms from the amounts reported for fiscal year 2023. - There were no changes in benefit terms from the amounts reported for fiscal year 2024.